Explainable Detection of Machine Generated Music and Early Systematic Evaluation: Related work

-\paragraph{SSM} SSM are valued for their ability to model complex dynamic systems and capture temporal dependencies. \textbf{Mamba} \cite{gu2023mamba} employs linear-time sequence modeling to represent dynamic systems and capture long-range dependencies. \textbf{XLSTM} \cite{beck2024xlstmextendedlongshortterm} combines SSMs with extended LSTM and an attention-like mechanism to improve modeling of temporal patterns and contextual features.
-These design choices make both models well-suited for classification tasks. \paragraph{Multimodal models} Independent of the above choice, there exist multimodal models that focus on extracting audio (melody) and text (lyrics) features, albeit for other applications.
+Independent of the above choice, there exist multimodal models that focus on extracting audio (melody) and text (lyrics) features, albeit for other applications.
 Simonetta et al.\ \cite{simonetta2019multimodal} provide a comprehensive review of multimodal models in music information retrieval, highlighting the modality representation challenges.
 LLark \cite{gardner2024llarkmultimodalinstructionfollowinglanguage}, a multimodal LLM, has been proposed for instruction-following tasks; however, its text processing is designed for instructions rather than lyrics.
 Despite architectural variations across applications, these models adhere to the principle of extracting features from each modality and subsequently fusing them.
-As for our benchmark, the simplest approach is enough: features extracted using unimodal models are concatenated before the final classification step, a method known as the early fusion.
+As for our systematic evaluation, the simplest approach is enough: features extracted using unimodal models are concatenated before the final classification step, a method known as the early fusion.

-\subsubsection{Explainable AI}
+\subsection{Explainable AI}

 All the classifiers mentioned above make decisions based on their internal reasoning processes; however, without XAI, the decision-making process remains a black-box, limiting the transparency and interpretability of the results, which reduces their persuasiveness.